 The University Hardship Fund is available to help students who need extra financial support because they have higher than expected costs or experience severe financial difficulty during their course due to unexpected events.

-All applications will be means tested and payments will usually be made in instalments.
+All applications will be means tested and an award cannot be guaranteed, large awards will usually be made in instalments.

-For the full University Hardship Fund guidelines detailing further information regarding eligibility, conditions, assessment procedures etc. For the full UHF guidance notes, please download the following notes from this link.
+For the full University Hardship Fund guidelines detailing further information regarding eligibility, conditions, assessment procedures etc. please click here: UHF full guidance notes 20-21

 Care Leavers Bursary

 Plymouth Marjon University provides a Care Leavers Bursary of £2,000 per academic year for eligible students.

 Students who have indicated on their application to the University that they are a Care Leaver will be contacted by the Student Funding Adviser and sent a bursary application form after the start of the Academic Year.

 Continuing Care Leaver students will be sent an application form by the Student Funding Adviser at he start of each academic year.